umairsali07/clashm/README.md

 - Support rule `GEOSITE`.
 - Support rule `USER-AGENT`.
 - Support `multiport` condition for rule `SRC-PORT` and `DST-PORT`.
-- Support `network` condition for all rules.
-- Support `process` condition for all rules.
-- Support source IPCIDR condition for all rules, just append to the end.
 - Support nestable "rule groups", `if` field is the same as the shortcut syntax and if none of the sub-rules match, then continue to match the next rule.

 Script shortcuts engines: [expr](https://expr.medv.io/) & [starlark](https://github.com/google/starlark-go).